EyeTrackVR/EyeTrackVR/README.md

 #### Contact

-Please join our discord for updates and and any questions.
+Please join our discord for updates and any questions.

 https://discord.gg/kkXYbVykZX